datalad-handbook/book/docs/basics/101-102-populate.rst

 book and a Unix book do not have that much in common.
 I probably should not save them in the same commit.
 And ... what happens if I have files I don't want to track?
-:command:`datalad save -m "some commit message"` would save all of what is currently in my dataset untracked or modified into the history!"
+:command:`datalad save -m "some commit message"` would save all of what is currently untracked or modified in the dataset into the history!"

 Regarding your first remark, you're absolutely right with that!
 It is good practice to save only those changes